-I am the Scandinavian part of Scan-Taly.
-My friend Angela came up with the name after we had prepared for the 2004 Spirit of Christmas - Festival of Trees in Camrose.
-We really didn’t sell much but it was a fun adventure.
-Our idea was that I cook Scandinavian Food and she cook Italian Food.
-I diverted a bit when I tried chocolate tempering (tricky), hard candy and caramels.
+Hello, I am the Scandinavian part of Scan-Taly.
+Angela came up with the name after we had made some food and crafts for last years Spirit of Christmas in Camrose.
+We really didn’t sell too much but it was fun.
+Our idea was that I cook Scandinavian Food and she cooks Italian Food.
+I diverted a bit when I tried chocolate tempering (tricky) and hard candy.

 My goal some day is to perfect Polkagris, a Swedish candy stick.
 In the mean time, my specialty is Swedish Flatbread, Tunnbröd.
 I have perfected my own recipe for soft flatbread.
-This is one of the most popular recipes in Scandinavian cooking.
+(I still borrow other people’s recipe for he hard crispy stuff.)

-I practiced with rolled sugar cookies and royal icing.
-I made several different recipes of sugar cookies recipe to find the one I liked best.
-The results of this mini survey are listed under the Recipes tab.
+This year I practiced with rolled sugar cookies and royal icing.
+I made several different batches of sugar cookies recipe to find the one I liked best for icing.
+Later I will post the best recipe for flavor and the best for icing.

 Robert made Tomatsill (pickled herring in tomato sauce) for us this year.
 It is wonderful tasting stuff!

 My favorite product for this year was created after I cleaned up old toys

 and recycled.
 I call them Hittebok (Fun Book).
 Strangely, they combine my love